creativecommons/mp/README.md

 ## Hosting and Deployment

-The `docs/` folder is served by the production server.
-Simply `git pull` to update to the most recent version.
+Within both the Creative Commons production and staging environments, the `docs/` directory is served by the NGINX web server.
 The Creative Commons production and staging environments are managed using SaltStack (see the [`nginx.misc`][nginx-misc] state for specifics).
+SaltStack ensures the repository clone is at the most recent version for the configured branch when the state is applied.

 [nginx-misc]: https://github.com/creativecommons/sre-salt-prime/blob/master/states/nginx/misc.sls